vdaas/vald/docs/contributing/coding-style.md

 Before applying mock to the object, you should be aware of the following risks.

 - We do not know if the dependent object is correctly implemented or not.
-- We cannot notice the change in dependency.
+- We cannot notice the change in dependencies.

 #### Implementation